 - 1. Best Practice Research: conduct research on other organizations in North America that are using a Lifecycle Costing Tool and find what lessons can be learned from them.
-Include general research on available software. - 2.
-Stakeholder Engagement: liaison with internal and external stakeholders to determine necessary components for the tool.
+Include general research on available software, examples of metrics the tool may need to comprise, and types of calculations and/or formulas used to determine the metrics. - 2.
+Stakeholder Engagement: liaison with internal and external stakeholders to determine necessary components for the tool that may be unique to the Township's fleet and/or goals for the tool.
 Key stakeholders will include Fleet and Finance; the Scholar will need to meet with these departments to determine how vehicles are procured, budgeted for, and maintained in the Township. - 3.
 Recommendation: work with Township staff to determine a course of action based on the research above.
 Broadly, the recommendations will be to either: - i. acquire an existing technology; or - ii. develop an in-house tool - 4.
 Development: based on the action proposed above and as time permits, complete final work on the tool.
-Either course of action will require the Scholar to work with the tool, providing examples of comparisons between EVs and CEVs (e.g. Nissan Leaf and Toyota Corolla) and different EV models (e.g. Nissan Leaf versus Kia Soul).
-This will include either: - i. working with internal departments to acquire technology, train relevant staff, input data, and assist in using the software to plan vehicle upgrades; or - ii. designing and developing an in-house tool
+Either course of action will require the Scholar to work with the tool, providing examples of comparisons between EVs and CEVs (e.g. Nissan Leaf and Toyota Corolla) and different EV models (e.g. Nissan Leaf versus Kia Soul). - i.
+Acquire an existing technology: would involve working with internal departments to acquire technology, train relevant staff, input data, and assist in using the software to plan vehicle upgrades; or - ii.
+Develop an in-house tool: would involve designing and developing the tool in Excel, or another appropriate program, including developing the calculations and/or formulas, designing the tool layout, and inputting available vehicle data